 We get a lot of requests about how you can deliver SAP CPI without the use of SAP CTS+ or Transport Management System.
 Both of the tools provide some challenges on how you can deliver the integration and understand what is being changed.

+Getting started with a DevOps setup will be a long journey.
 We have developed the Figaf DevOps Tool as a way to give you all the options for delivering SAP CPI in a box with just one tool without needing to make a lot of code.
 It contains all the areas you need.

 - Automatic Testing of iflows

 - Global configuration of objects

 - Documentation of changes